caltechlibrary/pubarchiver/README.md

 The output will be put into a single-file archive in [ZIP](https://en.wikipedia.org/wiki/Zip_(file_format)) format unless the argument `-Z` (or `/Z` on Windows) is given to prevent creation of the compressed archive file.

 Microarchiver will print informational messages as it works.
 To reduce messages to only warnings and errors, use the argument `-q` (or `/q` on Windows).
-Also, output is color-coded by default unless the `-C` argument (or `/C` on Windows) is given; this argument can be helpful if the color control signals create problems for your terminal emulator.
+Also, output is color-coded by default unless the `-C` argument (or `/C` on Windows) is given; this argument can be helpful if the color control sequences create problems for your terminal emulator.

 If given the argument `-p` (or `/p` on Windows), microarchiver will _only_ print a list of articles it will archive and stop short of creating the archive.
 This is useful to see what would be produced without actually doing it.